facundoolano/advenjure/README.md

 ### Creating rooms

 Once you've created a bunch of items, you'll need to put them in a room (if not directly into the player's inventory).
-Rooms are also records and also have an `advenjure.rooms/make` function to build them:
+Rooms are also maps and also have an `advenjure.rooms/make` function to build them:

 ```clojure